UNCG-DAISY/Coastal-Image-Labeler/doc/docs/code_doc/packages.md

 This package allows for the use of `.env` files which contain environment variables such as database passwords, which ports the host server is on, or if the server is in development or production mode.
+However the main `.env` files are loaded by Nextjs where `dotenv` is used for unit testing.

 ### express